-Sweet but not cloying, this section evokes butterscotch and vanilla, once again the strong presence of Ponderosas—along with the mineral quality of large granite boulders and the Skyline Mine.
-Although you are climbing, it is a supple and smooth section, also somewhat charred and smoky.
+Sweet but not cloying, the No Candies section evokes butterscotch and vanilla, once again the strong presence of Ponderosas—along with the mineral quality of large granite boulders and the Skyline Mine.
+Although you are climbing, it is a supple and smooth section.
 On the whole, this is quite pleasant.
 However, a glimpse of the snowy summit of Mt Ashland—your penultimate destination—may elicit notes of panic and doom.
 The élevage, it is too much!

 Arriving at the 2060 road, you have but a few miles until the Potlicker AS (~50miles).
-From here, enjoy the relatively flat 2060 road for next few miles until you reach the Time Warp Aid Station.
+From here, enjoy the flats for next few miles until you reach the Time Warp Aid Station.
 Remind yourself how fortunate you are to have the choice to quaff this hearty draught.
-Ponder that that volition, desire and preparation have brought you to this moment.
-The tears on the side of your glass are a direct reflection of the legs.
+Ponder that volition, desire and preparation have brought you to this moment.
 Your cup runneth over, truly, so stop whining and get a move on.

 From, here it’s just a jump to the left and a step to the right and an upthrust of about 3000 feet to the top of Mt Ashland, let’s do the Time Warp again!
 Yes, it’s time to experience the true Siskiyou terroir!